-Luma: Modern Python documentation
+Luma: Next-gen Python documentation

 Luma is a better way to write Python documentation.
 It's a modern replacement for Sphinx that's built on the same tooling Stripe uses for their documentation.

-Here are the key benefits of Luma:
+Key benefits of Luma:

-- Easy to use.
-Markdown-native and simple to configure.
+- Markdown-native.
 Avoid Sphinx’s obscure syntax.

 Getting started